Jayesh-JainX/IoT-Temperature-Monitoring-System-with-Mobile-App-Integration/README.md

 ## Arduino Code Configuration

-1. Open the Arduino code file [`Water_Tank_Monitoring_System.ino`](code/Water_Tank_Monitoring_System/Water_Tank_Monitoring_System.ino) from this repository.
+1. Open the Arduino code file [`Temperature_Monitoring_System.ino`](code/Temperature_Monitoring_System/Temperature_Monitoring_System.ino) from this repository.
 2. Include the Blynk library and configure the Wi-Fi credentials.
 3. Initialize Blynk with your authentication token and connect to the Blynk server.
 4. Map the virtual pins to the corresponding LEDs and connectivity indicators.
-5. Implement functions to handle LED control, monitor connectivity status, and read data from the water level depth detection sensor.
+5. Implement functions to handle LED control, monitor connectivity status, and read data from the LM34 temperature sensor.

 ## Mobile App Configuration

 1. Download and install the Blynk app from the [App Store](https://apps.apple.com/us/app/blynk-control-arduino-raspberry/id808760481) or [Google Play](https://play.google.com/store/apps/details?id=cc.blynk).
 2. Log in to the Blynk app using your account credentials.
 3. Open the project created earlier in the web interface.
-4. Configure the app interface by adding buttons, sliders, or other widgets to control the LEDs and display water level readings.
+4. Configure the app interface by adding buttons, sliders, or other widgets to control the LEDs and display temperature readings.
-5. Create widgets to display the connectivity status of the ESP8266 and water level readings from the sensor.
+5. Create widgets to display the connectivity status of the ESP8266 and temperature readings from the LM34 sensor.

 ## Template Setup

 1. Create templates on the Blynk web interface for the project dashboard.
-2. Customize the templates with the desired layout and functionality, including widgets for controlling LEDs, displaying water level readings, and monitoring connectivity.
+2. Customize the templates with the desired layout and functionality, including widgets for controlling LEDs, displaying temperature readings, and monitoring connectivity.
 3. Save the templates and ensure they are synchronized with the mobile app.

 ## Running the Project

 1. Connect your ESP8266 board to power and ensure it is connected to the Wi-Fi network.
 2. Open the Blynk app on your mobile device and navigate to the project dashboard.
-3. Use the widgets to control the LEDs, monitor connectivity, and view water level readings.
+3. Use the widgets to control the LEDs, monitor connectivity, and view temperature readings.
 4. Test different scenarios and functionalities to ensure proper operation.

 ## Screenshots 📸